-The ACE rule is generally less stringent as compared with the Clean Power Plan (which would have imposed limitations on emissions from power plants to be achieved through switching power plant fuels from coal to natural gas, increasing generation from renewable resources, or requiring new coal-fired plants to meet low CO2 emissions limits only possible through the use of carbon capture technology).81
+The U.S. EPA released its proposed rulemaking, titled the "Affordable Clean Energy" ("ACE") rule, on August 21, 2018.
+81 On June 19, 2019, the EPA issued the final rule to replace the Clean Power Plan.
+The ACE rule established emissions guidelines for states to use for developing limits to CO2 emissions from coal-fired power plants which identifies coal plant heat rate improvements as the best system of emission reduction (BSER).
+82 The ACE rule is generally less stringent as compared with the Clean Power Plan (which would have imposed limitations on emissions from power plants to be achieved through switching power plant fuels from coal to natural gas, increasing generation from renewable resources, or requiring new coal-fired plants to meet low CO2 emissions limits only possible through the use of carbon capture technology).
+83

 Litigation regarding the ACE rule commenced in August 2019 when a coalition of 23 state Attorneys General filed a lawsuit in the D.C.
-Circuit Court of Appeals challenging the ACE rule.
-82 On March 23, 2020 the D.C.
+Circuit Court of Appeals challenging the ACE rule.84 On March 23, 2020 the D.C.
 Circuit issued a revised brief schedule.
-All parties were to submit their final briefs by August 13, 2020.
-The court has scheduled the oral argument for October 8, 2020.
-83 While litigation regarding the ACE rule is continuing, the likelihood and potential impact of any federal CO_2 emissions reduction regulations appears reduced, at least for the foreseeable future.
+All parties were required to submit their final briefs by August 13, 2020, with oral argument held on October 8, 2020.85 On January 19, 2021, the D.C.
+Circuit vacated the ACE Rule and remanded it to the EPA.
+The decision vacating the ACE did not reinstate the CPP.86 The Biden Administration is currently developing a comprehensive proposal for addressing the country's climate change issues which will likely also address the emissions from electric power plants.